cloudmesh/cloudmesh-mpi/doc/chapters/benchmark.md

 ```

 Then when you open up jupyter-lablab and import our code.
 Create a new cell.
 In this
-the cell you place all parameters for your run that you like to modify such as
+cell you place all parameters for your run that you like to modify such as

 x = 0
 y = 0

 This cell can be augmented with a tag called "parameters".
 To do this open the
 "cog" and enter in the tag name "parameters".
 Make sure you save the tag and the notebook.
-Now we can use papermill to run our notebook with parameters such as
+Now we can use `papermill` to run our notebook with parameters such as

 ```
 $ mkdir benchmark